a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/play-level-screen.md

 The "Level Cleared" screen's only job is to paint the entire screen black and show the "Level Cleared" text.
 The `PlayLevelScreen` sets up and loads the `LevelClearedScreen` from within itself, rather than making a separate entry in the `ScreenCoordinator` class.
 This structure is important in order to not bloat the `ScreenCoordinator` class, as the `ScreenCoordinator` class should really only be used for the "core" screens of the game.
-While it may seem to not make much sense to have created an entire separate screen class for `LevelClearedScreen` for such a tiny amount of functionality, it keeps the game code organized -- if in the future the graphics for the level cleared screen were to get more complex and involved, keeping the screens separate prevent bloating of the `PlayLevelScreen` class.
+While it may seem to not make much sense to have created an entire separate screen class for `LevelClearedScreen` for such a tiny amount of functionality, it keeps the game code organized -- if in the future the graphics for the level cleared screen were to get more complex and involved, keeping the screens separate prevents bloating of the `PlayLevelScreen` class.

 After the Level Cleared screen is displayed for a set amount of time, it automatically switches the game state back to the main menu.